 What should North Aurora look like in 2035?
 In April 2014, the Village kicked-off the year-long process of updating its Comprehensive Plan to answer this question.
 The planning process included fieldwork, data collection, market analysis, extensive public outreach, and consensus building.
-This document represents the update to the 2015 Plan.
-This 2023 update is the culmination of those efforts, and acts as the Village's primary policy guide for growth and development, transportation, community facilities, parks and environmental areas, and more.
+This document represents the culmination of those efforts, and acts as the Village's primary policy guide for growth and development, transportation, community facilities, parks and environmental greas, and more.